colorbar.gif

 There are also links between WEST (formerly Bryntirion) and Wrocław's EST's academic dean and former director of Biblical studies *, Piotr Lorek, who completed his Ph.D. in Bryntirion in 2006 (his blog reports it concluded in 2005, the EST site 2004), and took a BA at Highland Theological College in 2000, and Sebastian Smolarz, about whom a little more is given below.

 There are apparently two sides to EST's dean - the formal side and the less formal side*, from his current blog.
 The accompanying video is posted from YouTube below.
 (He authored the song Pustka, which seems to contain allusions to casual sex - a question the author has not denied in correspondence.)
 Here is a shameful synthesis of godless music with evangelism for the Lord's sacred Name.
 If gold rusts what shall iron do?
 If the dean is like this, what hope remains for the seminarians at EST?
 Are other graduates and doctoral students at WEST and HTC also practitioners of this form of evil syncretism, or do these schools reprove and disown it?
 If so, it is strange Dr Lorek seemed quite unaware of Christian objections to and arguments against this godless form of music and the great sinfulness of using it for worship or evangelism.
-It also noteworthy that WEST continues to list him in an honour roll of previous students and of doctorates,
+It also noteworthy that WEST continues to list him in an 'honour roll' of previous students and of doctorates,

 at the time of writing, despite knowing about the problems with EST since 24th February 2009.Christ or Satan's disciple?A promoter of vice?